pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 Anyway, none of the above limitations, constraints, or gotchas are faults of Rust because Rust was never designed to be an OO language or to support any OOP patterns in the first place.

 The main takeaway from this section is do not try to be cute or clever with `Deref` and `DerefMut` impls.
-They're really only appropriate for smart pointer types, which can only can be impled within the standard library for now as smart pointer types currently require unstable features and compiler magic to work.
+They're really only appropriate for smart pointer types, which can only be impl'd within the standard library for now as smart pointer types currently require unstable features and compiler magic to work.
 If we want functionality and behavior similar to `Deref` and `DerefMut` then what we're actually probably looking for is `AsRef` and `AsMut` which we'll get to later.